As warning signs of an economic downturn build, Federal Reserve officials this week sought to downplay them.

 The Act instructs the central bank to prioritize race in monetary policy decisions and regulatory actions.
 It instructs the Fed to institutionalize racial favoritism in hiring and lending throughout the banking system.
 And it tasks central planners with the sweeping objective of eliminating racial disparities in income.

-Part of the race-levelling agenda may also involve reparations payments.
+Part of the race-leveling agenda may also involve reparations payments.

 Earlier this year, Biden appointed radical activist Lisa Cook to the Board of Governors of the Federal Reserve System.